abdulbadii/smart-directories-navigation/README.md

 # Bash smart directories navigation
-Go or get into a directory keeping the previous directory saved, listed neatly right off on shell
+Go or get into a directory, keeping every previous directory saved, listed neatly right off on shell
 It must be inside ~/.bashrc to get the executable g, stand for get into, function working directly, nicely, fast in shell terminal and no DIRS shell variable else being used
 simply rename function name g with whatever you like; j (stand for jump into), b (stand for be in), etc

 # Usage
-Note that every "go to a dir." uses, i.e. not its removal, the very first step: "save the current dir. at top of dir. stack" is implied before any step explicitly written, except g 1 usage
+Note that every "go to a dir." uses, i.e. not its removal, the very first step: "save the current dir. at top of dir. stack" is implied before any step explicitly written, except `g 1` usage

 g
 go to $HOME dir.